|Maximum size: 10 mm.

 Stiliger sp. #10

-is a moderately rare species found in moderately
+is a moderately common species found in moderately

 protected to moderately exposed rocky habitats at depths of < 1 to